mollerjorge/cwuniverse-app/README.md

 If using vercel you should also add this env variable under project settings > environment variables > plain text

+## How to deploy
+Run `npm run build`.
+This will create an `out` folder with all of the static files in there.

 ## Project Structure

 ```bash